aytenakl/HandDrive/README.md

 Find the COM port assigned to your Arduino.

-The current Python code uses:
+For example:

 ```python
 arduino = serial.Serial("COM16", 9600)
 ```

-If your Arduino appears on another port, change `COM16`:
+If your Arduino uses another port, change it accordingly:

 ```python
 arduino = serial.Serial("COM5", 9600)